 For Transportation Services by Area, check pdf below

-******The American Red Cross of CNY is offering FREE smoke alarm installation and home fire safety education on Saturday, May 4, 2019.
+******The American Red Cross of CNY is offering FREE smoke alarm installation and home fire safety education.
 To schedule an appointment, or for more information, please visit www.soundthealarm.org/wcny or call 315-234-2299.

 ******Project Fix is a small in home repair service for senior citizens, 60 years and older living in Onondaga County.
 Call Nancy Roberts for more information 35-362-7005.